On the Interpolation Error of Nonlinear Attention versus Linear Regression: Additional Numerical Results and Discussions

 \section{Additional Numerical Results and Discussions}

-In this section, we present additional numerical results .
+In this section, we present additional numerical results.

-\Cref{fig:capacity_versus_SNR} compare the theoretical in-context memorization errors of nonlinear Attention (as characterized in \Cref{theo:high_in-context-memorization}) with those of linear ridge regression (from \Cref{prop:high_in-context-memorization_RR}) on synthetic Gaussian mixture data.
-We observe that, while ridge regression generally achieves lower memorization error than nonlinear Attention in the under-determined $p > n$ regime, this advantage is reversed in the over-determined setting with $p/n < 1$.
+\Cref{fig:capacity_versus_SNR} compare the theoretical interpolation errors of nonlinear Attention (as characterized in \Cref{theo:high_interpolation}) with those of linear linear regression (from \Cref{prop:high_interpolation_error_RR}) on synthetic Gaussian signal-plus-noise data.
+We observe that, while linear regression generally achieves lower interpolation error than nonlinear Attention in the under-determined $p > n$ regime, this advantage is reversed in the over-determined setting with $p/n < 1$.
 In such cases, nonlinear Attention yields \emph{lowers} error, for structured inputs and Attention weights aligned to the data signal.
-Furthermore, compared to ridge regression, the memorization error of nonlinear Attention exhibits remarkably less sensitivity to the dimension ratio $p/n$, especially when the Attention weights are well aligned with the underlying signal in the input data.
+Furthermore, compared to linear regression, the interpolation error of nonlinear Attention exhibits remarkably less sensitivity to the dimension ratio $p/n$, especially when the Attention weights are well aligned with the underlying signal in the input data.

-\Cref{fig_capacity_of_SNR_n_bigger_than_p} further illustrates the impact of the Attention nonlinearity, the dimension ratio $p/n$, and the regularization parameter $\gamma$ on the in-context memorization errors of nonlinear/linear Attention and linear ridge regression.
-Reading the subfigures from left to right, we observe that the difference in memorization error between different Attention (i.e., $\tanh$ nonlinear or truncated linear) and ridge regression vanishes either as the regularization strength $\gamma$ decreases \emph{or} as the SNR increases.
-Moreover, the advantage of nonlinear Attention over ridge regression—in terms of reduced memorization error—critically depends on both the dimension ratio $p/n$ (as already confirmed in \Cref{fig:capacity_versus_SNR}) \emph{and} the choice of regularization $\gamma$, see for example \Cref{subfig:E_2} versus \Cref{subfig:E_6}.
-Reading the subfigures from top to bottom, we further observe that in the over-determined $p/n < 1$ regime, the memorization error of nonlinear Attention is considerably less sensitive to the changes in the dimension ratio $p/n$ compared to ridge regression.
+\Cref{fig_capacity_of_SNR_n_bigger_than_p} further illustrates the impact of the Attention nonlinearity, the dimension ratio $p/n$, and the regularization parameter $\gamma$ on the interpolation errors of nonlinear/linear Attention and linear linear regression.
+Reading the subfigures from left to right, we observe that the difference in interpolation error between different Attention (i.e., $\tanh$ nonlinear or truncated linear) and linear regression vanishes either as the regularization strength $\gamma$ decreases \emph{or} as the SNR increases.
+Moreover, the advantage of nonlinear Attention over linear regression—in terms of reduced interpolation error—critically depends on both the dimension ratio $p/n$ (as already confirmed in \Cref{fig:capacity_versus_SNR}) \emph{and} the choice of regularization $\gamma$, see for example \Cref{subfig:E_2} versus \Cref{subfig:E_6}.
+Reading the subfigures from top to bottom, we further observe that in the over-determined $p/n < 1$ regime, the interpolation error of nonlinear Attention is considerably less sensitive to the changes in the dimension ratio $p/n$ compared to linear regression.